 I love the technical stuff but there is a healthy dose of really interesting concepts such as harmony, cultural elements, and the biggest opponent being yourself.

 As you can see, Chen Taijiquan: Masters and Methods contains a variety of information on tai chi and is a great read for anyone starting out or practitioners wanting to fill in some gaps.
 Kudos and thanks to Davidine Sim and David Gaffney for putting it together.
-It is available on Amazon and a great gift for tai chi practitioners or for you students when they complete the form.
+It is available online and a great gift for tai chi practitioners or for you students when they complete the form.

 About the Authors